 If you are subject to the requirement, this might be noted on Form DS-2019 and/or your J-1 visa.

 If you are subject to this requirement, you will need to apply for a waiver from the U.S. Department of State.
-Grounds for obtaining a waiver are limited, and even when successful, can take six months to a year to obtain.
+Grounds for obtaining a waiver are limited, and even when successful, can take about one year to obtain.